bg

 • Is EOS truly decentralized now?

-• What is the EOS EVM and why is it important?
+• What is the EOS EVM and why does it matter?

-The EOS EVM is an Ethereum Virtual Machine emulation on the EOS blockchain.
-It allows developers to deploy their Ethereum-based applications (dApps) on EOS with minimal code changes.
-This is a critical part of the revival strategy because it acts as a bridge to attract developers, projects, and capital from Ethereum's massive ecosystem.
+The EOS EVM is an Ethereum Virtual Machine compatibility layer operating on the EOS blockchain.
+It enables developers to deploy standard Ethereum applications (dApps) onto the network with minimal code modifications, serving as a vital bridge to capture liquidity and engineering talent from the broader Ethereum ecosystem.

 Crypto guides